 Get Energy-Efficient Appliances

 Energy-efficient appliances use less electricity and water, so they’re a great investment.
 They can even help increase the value of your home.
-From appliances to fabrics, how often should you clean these things in your home?

 Keep Large Appliances Clean

 When dust collects around the motor that runs a large appliance such as a fridge or washing machine, the motor needs to work harder and uses more energy.
 Vacuum the back of your appliances every few weeks to remove dust and pet hair.
-Take it a step further and check out these laundry room organization tips.

 Get a Tankless Water Heater or Energy-Efficient Furnace